James Baldwin: Life in Paris (1948–1957)

-Disillusioned by American prejudice against Black people, as well as wanting to see himself and his writing outside of an African-American context, he left the United States at the age of 24 to settle in Paris.
-Baldwin wanted not to be read as "merely a Negro; or, even, merely a Negro writer."
-He also hoped to come to terms with his sexual ambivalence and escape the hopelessness that many young African-American men like himself succumbed to in New York.
+Disillusioned by the reigning prejudice against Black people in the United States, and wanting to gain external perspectives on himself and his writing, Baldwin settled in Paris, France, at the age of 24.
+Baldwin did not want to be read as "merely a Negro; or, even, merely a Negro writer."
+He also hoped to come to terms with his sexual ambivalence and escape from the hopelessness to which many young African-American men like himself succumbed.